 - Coding Agents can do it because code itself is a highly structured data asset, with verifiable inputs and outputs and extremely short feedback loops.
 "Right/wrong" is immediately apparent, and each model iteration has real labels.

-- Image/Video Generation Agents can do it because although the evaluation of generated images and videos is subjective, the data scale is massive, formats are uniform, and it's compute-friendly.
+- Image/Video Generation Agents can do it because although the evaluation of generated images and videos is subjective, the data scale is massive, the format is uniform, and it is compute-friendly.
 Large models have a natural advantage in this direction.

-The success of these two types of Agents isn't because they are "smarter," but because they operate in the domains most suitable for LLMs to excel—where data is clearly structured, verifiable, and feedback is timely.
+The success of these two types of Agents is not because they are "smarter," but because they operate in the domains most suitable for LLMs to excel—where data structure is clear, verifiable, and feedback is timely.

-Scenarios like commercial site selection, operational strategy, and supply chain optimization are all constrained by "real-world complexity."
-They lack a standardized, continuously updated, live data system that can facilitate causal learning.
+Scenarios like commercial site selection, operational strategy, and supply chain optimization are all constrained by the "complexity of the real world."
+They lack a standardized, continuously updated, live data system capable of forming causal learning.

-In this test, the greatest value of AI in commercial district analysis was in saving manual statistical costs.
-But to truly participate in the decision chain, a richer, more dynamic, and more verifiable data system is needed.
+In this test, the greatest value of AI in commercial district analysis lies in saving manual statistical costs.
+But to truly participate in the decision-making chain, a richer, more dynamic, and more verifiable data system is required.

-Model capability is just one condition; data breadth and dynamism are the real ceiling.
+Model capability is only one condition; data breadth and dynamism are the real ceiling.